Fiedzia/python-dsl-presentation/slides.md

 * It just works
 * Full power of Python
+* Good error messages

 ## Cons:

 * Full power of Python...
+* Error messages understandable ... if you understan python
 * Users (who are not developers) will need to understand enormous amount of Python concepts
 * Code is tied to single implementation, its variables and datastructures
 * Code is hard to analyze and modify